Sean Panikkar: Career

 Panikkar has performed several roles with Metropolitan Opera, including Tybalt in Roméo et Juliette under the baton of Plácido Domingo, Arturo in Lucia di Lammermoor conducted by Marco Armiliato, Brighella in Ariadne auf Naxos led by Kirill Petrenko, and Prunier in La rondine.
 Further credits include roles in The Queen of Spades, Le pauvre matelot, The Maid of Orleans, Manon Lescaut, Tristan und Isolde, Fidelio, Norma, and Die Zauberflöte with the San Francisco Opera, as well as Nabucco at Washington National Opera, the title role of Béatrice et Bénédict with Opera Boston, Weill's Lost in the Stars at the Glimmerglass Festival, Salome at Washington National Opera and the Saito Kinen Festival, and Lensky in Eugene Onegin and Count Almaviva in The Ghosts of Versailles with the Opera Theatre of Saint Louis.

 During the 2013/14 season, Panikkar sang Rodolfo in La bohème at the Royal Albert Hall in London, Macduff in Macbeth at Palm Beach Opera, and return engagements with Pittsburgh Opera as Tamino in The Magic Flute and with Fort Worth Opera as Nadir in Les pêcheurs de perles.
 In the 2014/15 season, he sang in The Death of Klinghoffer at the Metropolitan Opera and in the world premiere of Giorgio Battistelli's CO2 at Teatro alla Scala.

 In 2013, Panikkar was recruited on short notice to join the classical crossover trio FORTE during season eight of America's Got Talent.
 Panikkar has released two albums as a member of FORTE: their self-titled debut in 2013, and The Future Classics in 2016.

 In March 2018 Panikkar sang the role of Greenhorn in Jake Heggie's Moby-Dick at the Pittsburgh Opera.
-He then joined the Salzburg Festival in performances of The Bassarids, and in the lead role of Gandhi in Philip Glass's opera Satyagraha.
+He then joined the Salzburg Festival in performances of The Bassarids,.
+He was named "Artist of the Week" by Opernwelt prior to the anticipated Salzburg Festival debut.
+He also plays the lead role of Gandhi in Philip Glass's opera Satyagraha.
 Of his experience in that role he said:

-Panikkar was also named "Artist of the Week" by Opernwelt.